 Exam only (no coursework).
 Two 3-hour written papers.

-Entry requirements - Grade 7 in at least two out of Maths, English Literature andRS.
-If RS is not taken at GCSE, grade 7 in another humanities subject will be required.
+Entry requirements - Grade 7 in at least two out of Maths, English Literature and RS.
+For further details, please see the Head of Department, Miss Jenkins.

 Physics

 Physics is the most fundamental and venerable of the sciences, although it can lead to the most diverse and flexible range of careers and skills, from space travel to archaeology, biophysics to games engines and financial markets to global engineering.
 Amongst admissions tutors and recruiters alike, it is considered very highly as a valuable A-level.
 It is a rapidly developing science with well-funded and extensive research - including several new university physics departments - and with enough specialist areas to include everyone's interests and abilities.